bonitoflakes101/STT/README.md

 FUTURE IMPROVEMENTS?

   1.) openai 0.28 gamit ko which is NOT the new version, this uses the openai.Audio.transcribe function.
 Ito palang napagana ko.
-      -  try to find new alternatives sa openai.Audio.transcribe, this requires you to install the newest openai sa CLI
+      -  try to find new alternatives sa openai.Audio.transcribe, this requires you to install the newest openai sa CLI (NVM THIS)

   2.)
 Sa user recording, instead na ENTER yung ipress to stop.
 Dapat ata sa button siya.
 Research abt it.